Skip to content

 • The change is applied, and follow-up checks see the impact.

-5.2 Rehearsal and sign-off in staging
+4.2 Rehearsal in drill or sign-off in staging

 Scenario: a release candidate or infrastructure change is deployed to staging.